Bingka Ubi Malaysian’s kuih

 Yellow Bingka Ubi

-Another type of Bingka Ubi is using coarse grain sugar only with a few drops of yellow food colouring in the white tapioca.
-After baking, this Bingka Ubi looks beautiful when displayed.
+Another type of Bingka Ubi is using coarse sugar with a few drops of yellow food colouring in the white tapioca.

 Natural Yellow Bingka Ubi